 Linden trees

-The leaves of linden are almost always in a perfect heart-shape, green and glossy.
-They contain a mucilaginous texture.
 Linden leaves are very commonly used as a substitute for lettuce in salads and other dishes because of their similar tastes.

 Read more: Edible Tree Saps